 Dr Natacha Protopopoff

 I am particularly interested in operational research that will help countries to take sound decisions on vector control strategy that is based on scientific evidence.
-I have spent the last 15 years implementing large scale entomological and parasitological trials evaluating malaria vector control interventions.
-I joined LSHTM in 2011 and I am currently based in Moshi, (Tanzania) managing randomized control trial investigating the impact of vector control tools on vector outcomes and malaria transmission.
-I am also involved in the evaluation of a new type of long lasting insecticide nets for the control of resistant malaria vectors.
+I have spent the last 20 years implementing large scale entomological and parasitological trials evaluating malaria vector control interventions.
+I joined LSHTM in 2011 and I am currently based in Mwanza, (Tanzania).
+For the LSHTM, I have been managing large randomized control trial investigating the impact of new vector control tools on vector outcomes and malaria transmission.
+My ongoing research is to assess the efficacy of two new dual insecticide treated nets on malaria prevalence in Tanzania and Benin in area where the main vectors are resistant to pyrethroid insecticides.

 My background is on biochemistry and undertook a master in environmental sciences and water management.
 This led me to work with Médecins Sans Frontière as a water and sanitation officer and manage my first malaria vector control project.
 I spent several years in Burundi managing Indoor Residual Spray campaigns and insecticide treated nets distributions and evaluating the impact of these interventions on vector abundance and malaria prevalence.
 I completed a PhD in 2008 with the Institute of Tropical Medicine in Antwerp Belgium which investigated the impact of targeted vector control on malaria transmission in the African highlands.